Prime Minister of India – Notes [GK PDF]

 Powers and functions of the Prime Minister of India

-1. Chief Executive: The Prime Minister is the chief executive of India.
-They are responsible for running the government and ensuring that laws and policies are implemented effectively.
+1. The Prime Minister is the chief executive of India.

-14. Representation at International Forums: The Prime Minister represents India at international forums, such as the United Nations, G20, and other global gatherings, and advocates for India’s interests and positions.
+13. Prime Minister represents India at international forums, such as the United Nations, G20, and other.

 There are three types of ministers under the Prime Minister: